ai-forever/ru-dalle/README.md

 ### 🚀 Contributors 🚀

-- [@bes](https://github.com/bes-dev) shared [great idea and realization with IDWT](https://github.com/bes-dev/vqvae_dwt_distiller.pytorch) for decoding images with higher quality 512x512! 😈💪
+- [@bes](https://github.com/bes-dev) shared [great idea and realization with IDWT](https://github.com/bes-dev/vqvae_dwt_distiller.pytorch) for decoding images with higher quality 512x512! 😈💪 thanks a lot for your constructive advices, appreciate it
 - [@neverix](https://www.kaggle.com/neverix) thanks a lot for contributing for speed up of inference
 - [@Igor Pavlov](https://github.com/boomb0om) trained model and prepared code with [super-resolution](https://github.com/boomb0om/Real-ESRGAN-colab)
 - [@oriBetelgeuse](https://github.com/oriBetelgeuse) thanks a lot for easy API of generation using image prompt